-If you are someone who is experiencing vertigo and is looking to find a vertigo doctor who is skilled and qualified to help you, then you are not alone.
+If you are someone who is experiencing vertigo and you are looking to find a vertigo doctor who is skilled and qualified to help you, then you are not alone.

-2. If I do not have a personal referral for you, I will suggest for you to look up the Provider Directory at the Vestibular Disorders Association, vestibular.org.
+You can use the Healthcare Provider Directory at the Vestibular Disorders Association, vestibular.org.
 You can search for a vertigo doctor by zip code, or by city and state.
-They list healthcare providers by specialty type as well.
+They list vestibular healthcare providers by specialty type as well.

-3. Finally, you can search to find a provider on the map of Vestibular Physical Therapists who are members of the American Physical Therapy Association and have signed up to be listed on the map.
+You can search to find a provider on the map of Vestibular Physical Therapists who have signed up to be listed on the map on NeuroPT.org.

 To access the APTA Vestibular Physical Therapy (PT) Provider map, click here.

-Similar to the Vestibular Disorders Association, there is no formal process to check out providers who register as providers on this APTA Vestibular PT map, but there are much more expensive annual dues to remain part of this professional association.
+Similar to the Vestibular Disorders Association, there is no formal process to check out providers who register as providers on this APTA Vestibular PT map.
+There are very expensive annual dues to remain part of this professional association.